antixenoinitiative/warden.bot/README.md

 8. Start the bot using `npm start` in command line or terminal.

 The `SETUP.ps1` file will create a `.env` file in your root directory, if you need to make any changes, edit the variables in this file.
+The `SETUP.ps1` file will also modify the `config.json`, which you will need to review.

 ![image](https://user-images.githubusercontent.com/85346345/131250614-aaecd857-0069-4758-9171-9954c490e8f1.png)